AmethystCash/AutoSort/README.md

 2. 3D Print the model of the bin
 3. Change from using space bar as a trigger to using the door sensor.
 4. First full deploy

+## Credits
+- yangy50, for the garbage classification model, you can check it out here: https://huggingface.co/yangy50/garbage-classification.